schnerring/schnerring.github.io/content/posts/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt-certificates/index.md

 To manage external access to our Kubernetes cluster, we need to configure Kubernetes [`Ingress` resources](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 To satisfy an `Ingress`, we first need to configure an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
 We will use Traefik for this.

 To manage ingress, we could also use the Traefik `IngressRoute` CRD.
-However, at the time of this writing, [cert-manager cannot directly interface with Traefik CRDs](https://doc.traefik.io/traefik/providers/kubernetes-crd/#letsencrypt-support-with-the-custom-resource-definition-provider), so we would have to manage `Certificate` and `Secret` resources manually, which is cumbersome.
+At the time of this writing, [cert-manager cannot directly interface with Traefik CRDs](https://doc.traefik.io/traefik/providers/kubernetes-crd/#letsencrypt-support-with-the-custom-resource-definition-provider), so we would have to manage `Certificate` and `Secret` resources manually, which is cumbersome.

 We add the following to the `k8s.tf` file: